pounce-lang/js-core/PUBLISH.md

 ## Notes on Publishing this repo to npmjs.org

-To publish this @pounce-lang/core module on npm increment the version in package.json login into npm first then:
+To publish this @pounce-lang/core module on npm: increment the version in package.json login into npm first
+$ `npm login`
+then:
 $ `npm publish --access public`